tira-io/tira/CONTRIBUTING.md

 Bugs are annoying for everyone, so please help us identify and fix the bug by providing a good bug report.

 **What is a good Bug Report?**
-A good bug report should contain the expected behavior, the observed behavior and all the necessary actions you took.
+A good bug report should contain the expected behavior, the observed behavior, and all the necessary actions you took.
-Ideally, it should be reproducible but we understand that this is not always possible.
+Ideally, it should be reproducible, but we understand that this is not always possible.
 Please make sure to follow these steps before submitting a bug report:

 - Check the [Issues Page](https://github.com/tira-io/tira/issues) if others have reported similar problems (also make